luxdelux7/ComfyUI-Forbidden-Vision/README.md

 **Key Features:**

-* **Face Detection and Masking**: With custom trained Yolo 11 Small detection and EfficientNet-v2 auto masking models
+* **Face Detection and Masking**: Custom trained YOLO11 and segmentation models optimized for mixed-domain content
 * **NSFW friendly**: Works reliably on all adult content without filtering or judgement.
 * **Detail aware segmentation**: Detects eyebrows, eyelashes, sunglasses etc. within the face to ensure best inpainting results
 * **Context-Aware Inpainting**: Crops detected faces, processes them at optimal resolution, and uses conditioned inpainting together with built in differential diffusion to match the original image's lighting and style.